Report a breach of Planning Control

 - Untidy land or buildings, which the owners are neglecting

 - A letting board outside a property in an area in which this is not allowed, or a change of a house to a student house in a restricted area.
 You can check our interactive map to see which areas of the city these restrictions are in.

 When we investigate a possible breach, we make an assessment to decide what action, if any, is necessary.
 The team will usually attempt to resolve things through negotiation first.
 This might involve a retrospective Planning Application being made, or telling the landowner what they should do to solve specific problems with a development.

 If we can't resolve things this way, we can consider using more formal enforcement proceedings.
 We will take enforcement action when it is appropriate in the circumstances.
 Any action taken must meet the tests as set out in government guidance and be in proportion.
 Formal enforcement action will not be considered appropriate in every case.

-Firstly, you can check here to see if something has already been reported and confirmed as a breach at that location.
-You can also use our Planning Public Access records to see if there is permission granted for a particular development, and what the planning conditions are.
+Firstly, you can use our Planning Public Access records to see if there is permission granted for a particular development, and what the planning conditions are.

 You can contact a member of the Planning Enforcement Team in any of these ways: